Bethesda Softworks

 Despite 320k sales seeming like an impressive feat, it wasn’t as good of a launch as you would think.
 Wolfenstein II: The New Colossus sold fairly well on consoles in its first week but PC performance was poor.
 We’ll expand upon this in the next line of stats.

-Wolfenstein II: The New Colossus sold poorly on PC.
+Wolfenstein II: The New Colossus sold poorly on PC with only 29,851 units sold.

 (Source: Twinfinite)